-Two step door unlocking in
+Two step door unlocking

 - 1. Press and release to unlock the driver's door.
-Note: The interior lamps will illuminate if the control on the overhead lamp is not set to the off position and the perimeter alarm system (if equipped) will deactivate. - 2.
-Press $\square$ and release again within three seconds to unlock the passenger doors, the liftgate and liftgate glass.
+Note: The interior lamps will illuminate (refer to the Illuminated entry feature later in this section) if the control on the overhead lamp is not set to the off position and the perimeter alarm system (if equipped) will deactivate. - 2.
+Press 2 and release again within three seconds to unlock the passenger doors, the liftgate and liftgate glass.